1998 © Dr. Lynn E. Henrichsen

 b. lower the pressure students may feel to "excel"

-c. remind students that tests are tools to help them and to help the teacher
+c. remind students that tests are tools to help them and to help

 d. use seating arrangements that separate students during testing